bgaj203/gitlab-runners/README.md

 The baseline for this template is the Ultimate AWS ASG Kickstart and Lab Kit with Spot Support.
 It has many features and attibutes to learn about Autoscaling and spot and all of that is described here: https://gitlab.com/DarwinJS/ultimate-aws-asg-lab-kit/-/blob/master/README.md - It's worth it to read through the many features.

+### Why Amazon Linux 2?

+AWS has engineered Amazon Linux 2 for the maxium efficiency and server density on Ec2 and for container hosts.
+With the newer Linux kernel it is also able to have more optimal docker performance with the overlay2 storage driver.

+The defaulting of this template does not preclude anyone from creating a custom runner configuration script for any other bistro.
+Generally you want to build on the AMIs built by AWS because they tend to be optimized with at least MVNe storage drivers and ENA network drivers.

+### What Instance Types?

+Do not use bursty instances types (t2/t3) because their irradict behavior will confuse the results for what autoscaling can do.

+Do use nitro instances because they have MVNe storage drivers and ENA network drivers and are automatically EBS optimized.
+Use a minimum of the m5 class to gain all these benefits in a general computing instance type.
+Better performance may be had if you tune your instance selection to your actual workload behaviors.

+### Should I Create an AMI with the Runner Embedded?

+Generally no - this creates an entire artifact release cycle in front of an already complex Infrastructure as Code stack - testing is long enough without that additional development cycle.
+Additionally, you will likely have to update the runner binary (and maybe others) as soon as you boot an old AMI.
+Many times automation to adequately replace software will take longer than starting with a clean machine.
+Developing automation to "replace an old software package" is definitely more intense that clean slate.

 ### Scaling Testing

 - Scaling down testing is the easiest - simply launch the template with a Desired Capacity of 2 and Minimum Capacity of 1 and shortly after CloudFormation completes, the ASG will start scaling down.

 ### The Runner Part